PistonDevelopers/blog.piston.rs/_posts/2015-02-10-duck-typing-in-piston.md

 ### Experimenting with abstractions for game development in Rust

-Disclaimer: *The opinions in this article are not meant to be taken seriously, this is to just to make is sound less boring!
+Disclaimer: *The opinions in this article are not meant to be taken seriously, this is to just to make it sound less boring!
 Neither does it represent the official view of the 90 other Piston developers...*

 [The Piston project](http://www.piston.rs/) is an active open source organization that started out